trueheart78/redis-sub-test/README.md

 messages:

 ```
-PUBLISH nuts "are so good"
+PUBLISH taylor "has the best fans"
-PUBLISH butts "need to be kicked"
+PUBLISH swift "tay tay"
-PUBLISH nuts "a squirrel favorite"
+PUBLISH taylor "shakes it off"
 ```

 You should see output in the first terminal

 ```
-Message received on 'nuts': are so good
+Message received on 'taylor': has the best fans
-Message received on 'butts': need to be kicked
+Message received on 'swift': tay tay
-Message received on 'nuts': a squirrel favorite
+Message received on 'taylor': shakes it off
 ```

 ## Reconnecting